ShermainePeh08/tp/docs/DeveloperGuide.md

 **MSS**

-1. User runs `restore` without an argument to view all archived contacts.
+1. User chooses to view all archived contacts.
-2. VV displays the list of archived contacts.
+2. VV displays the list of all archived contacts.
-3. User runs `restore EMAIL` to restore a specific contact.
+3. User chooses to restore a specific contact.
 4. VV restores the contact, moving it from the archived list to the active contact list.

 Use case ends.

 **Extensions**

 * 1a.
-No archived contacts exist.
+VV detects that no archived contacts exist.
     * 1a1.
 VV displays a message indicating there are no archived contacts.

       Use case ends.

 * 3a.
 VV detects that no archived contact with the given email exists.
     * 3a1.
 VV displays the archived contact list and an error indicating no archived vendor was found with that email.

       Use case ends.

+* 3b.
+VV detects invalid email provided.
+    * 3b1.
+VV rejects the command and displays an error message.

+      Use case resumes from step 3.

 **Use Case: UC8 - Add a Product**
-Analogous to !!UC1 - Add a Vendor Contact!!.
+TODO

 **Use case: UC9 - Edit a Product**